python/cpython/Doc/c-api/long.rst

-If you want to convert to or from a binary big integer array of bytes representation, call the Python :meth:`int.to_bytes` or :meth:`int.from_bytes` methods using one of the :func:`PyObject_CallMethod` C APIs.
+If you want to convert to or from a binary big integer array of bytes representation, call the Python :meth:`int.to_bytes` or :meth:`int.from_bytes` methods using one of the :c:func:`PyObject_CallMethod` C APIs.